ahmedtarek536/Airbnb/README.md

 # Airbnb Clone

 This project is a full-stack Airbnb clone, replicating core features of the popular vacation rental platform.
-It provides a comprehensive booking system where users can browse, search, and reserve properties, and hosts can list their own spaces.
-Built using modern web technologies, the project demonstrates the implementation of key functionalities like user authentication, property management, and reviws system.
+It provides a comprehensive booking system where users can browse, search, and reserve properties, while hosts can list their own spaces.
+Built using modern web technologies, the project demonstrates the implementation of key functionalities like user authentication, property management, and a reviews system.

 ## Features

 - **User Authentication**: Secure login and registration using JWT (JSON Web Tokens).
-- **Property Listings**: Users can browse through available properties, view details, and filter results by location, price, and amenities.
+- **Property Listings**: Users can browse available properties, view details, and filter results by location, price, and amenities.
 - **Booking System**: Users can book properties with date selection and view their booking history.
 - **Host Dashboard**: Hosts can add, edit, and manage their listings, including uploading property images and setting availability.
 - **Search Functionality**: Integrated search feature with dynamic filtering options for properties based on price, location, and amenities.
 - **Reviews & Ratings**: Users can leave reviews and ratings on properties they have booked.
 - **Responsive Design**: Fully responsive UI ensuring seamless use on both desktop and mobile devices.

 ## Tech Stack